 Why You Need A Password Manager

-In a previous post, we’ve talked about the fact that cyber security should start with your people and one of the key elements of any cyber security policy should be the use of robust passwords.
-The days of ‘abc123’ and ‘pa55word’ SHOULD be long gone, and if they aren’t then I’m afraid you are asking for trouble.
+In a previous post, we’ve talked about the fact that cyber security should start with your people.
+One of the key elements of any cyber security policy should be the use of robust passwords.
+The days of ‘abc123’ and ‘pa55word’ SHOULD be long gone.
+If they aren’t then I’m afraid you are asking for trouble.
 Secure passwords should be at least 12 characters long, have a combination of upper and lower-case letters, numbers and symbols and they should also be unique for each site.

 However, the list of the top five passwords shows that most people aren’t following this advice!